Boolector/boolector/api/python/doc/index.rst

     2 00000100 x
     3 00010101 y

-  which in this case indicates the assignments of bit vector variables ``x`` and ``y``.
-Note that the first column indicates the id of an input, the second column its assignment, and the third column its name (or symbol) if any.
+  which in this case prints the assignments of bit vector variables ``x`` and ``y``.
+Note that the first column indicates the id of an input, the second column its assignment, and the third column its name (symbol), if any.
   In the case that the formula includes arrays as input, their values at a certain index are indicated as follows: ::